My goal in life was to move beyond the experience of fibromyalgia.

 Fibromyalgia can be an all-encompassing experience.
 It can become the center point of our life.
-While dealing with fibromyalgia, it can be helpful to remember that it isn’t the whole of our life.
+While dealing with fibromyalgia, it can be helpful to remember that it isn’t the whole of our life or the whole of who you are.
 We need to find outlets for ourselves and our expression that bring love, peace and enjoyment into our lives while on the journey to healing.
 We also can look beyond the experience of Fibromyalgia and see or envision ourselves whole, healthy and fulfilled.

 As a result of having fibromyalgia I explored areas of myself and experiences in my life that have brought me great peace, contentment, empowerment and inner strength.
 I am a more whole and complete person as a result of my illness.
 I have learned a great deal about human behavior, health, wellness and spirituality.
 I have found my own unique voice and each day give way to my authentic self.
 This is a result of the inner work that I did along the way.

 I am grateful for this and love the person who I have become.
 Healing all parts of myself, physical, emotional, mental, expression and spiritual, became the journey.
 That journey will continue as I grow and evolve.

 When I talk with women who have fibromyalgia, I can fully relate to their pain and their experience of fibromyalgia.
 I have no doubt of the real pain, physical, emotional or mental that they experience.
 I was there.
 While I didn’t experience exactly where you are and what you experience, I know what it is like to be in massive pain and suffering on all levels.

 My wish for you is that you find your unique path to the experience of Beyond Fibromyalgia.
 My commitment to you is to share my experience and what I have learned in my long and agonizing journey with fibromyalgia.
 I often think that if I knew then what I know today, I could have saved many years of pain and suffering.